smaclell/smaclell.github.io/_drafts/crafting-code-with-csharp.md

 }
 {% endhighlight %}

-In [C# 6][cs] readonly fields become even easier thanks to getter only properties.
+In [C# 6][cs] ``readonly`` fields become even easier thanks to getter only properties.
 This is the same as the first example except for the missing ``private set`` on the properties.
-It also has the added benefit of compiler support enforcing the immutability.
+Like the second example, the compiler will again ensure the properites are not modified outside the constructor.

 {% highlight csharp %}
 internal sealed class Person {